snehalyelmati/rex/README.md

-# Rex 🎛️
+# Rex - Repo Explorer 🎛️

-**A modular, general-purpose agent built with LangGraph, MCP, and LangSmith — demonstrated via GitHub code analysis.**
+**A modular, general-purpose agent built with LangGraph, MCP, and LangSmith - demonstrated via GitHub code analysis.**

 ## 🚀 What It Does